Sheetalrana190/SEP_Group-_Project/DevelopmentPlan.md

 - **FR3 - Resident/Business Owner:** As a resident/business owner, I want to list my unused parking spaces on the platform so that I can share them and earn extra income.

 ---

+## Epic 4: Booking & Reservation System
+**Goal:** Empower users to reserve and plan their parking confidently.

+### Priority 6: Booking System
+**User Stories:**
+- **FR4 - Driver:** As a driver, I want to book parking spaces in real-time so that I can secure my spot without uncertainty.

+---